talvbansal/media-manager/README.md

 Any [flysystem](https://flysystem.thephpleague.com/) adapter which supports the `url` method should work.

 ## Note:
 Some cloud flysystems like `AWS S3` supports access modes.
-All File Uploads via media manger are `public` by default.It can be changed by specifying it in env `MEDIA_MANAGER_ACCESS` or directly via config `media-manager.php` if you have published the config in your project.
+All File Uploads via media-manger are `public` by default.
+It can be changed by specifying it in env `MEDIA_MANAGER_ACCESS` or directly via config `media-manager.php` if you have published the package's config in your project.

 ## # Getting Started